Nitro Manual

 Moiré: This slider reduces the effect of moiré.
 Moiré is an artifact of digital sensors which can cause colored stripes to appear in finely detailed areas.
 Cameras with an anti-aliasing filter tend to have less moiré, but they also sometimes capture less detail as a result.

 RAW Sharpen and RAW Contrast: RAW Sharpen is a subtle form of capture sharpening which works at the Bayer mosaic level.
 RAW Contrast is a type of local contrast (which can look like sharpening).
-RAW Contrast generally has a lot stronger effect than RAW Sharpen.
+RAW Contrast generally has a much stronger effect than RAW Sharpen.
 Both are image-dependent — the characteristics of the image greatly affect how these sliders operate and affect the default values of those sliders.
 Sony cameras, in particular, are mostly unaffected by the RAW Sharpen slider.

 Gamut Mapping: In its final processing step, Apple’s RAW engine ensures colors do not exceed the range of the working color space (Adobe RGB or P3).
 This is called Gamut Mapping.
 Colors that are near or outside the limit of that color space are changed to fit within the gamut.
 Without gamut mapping, colors that exceed the limit of the gamut will be clipped.
 Gamut Mapping usually provides good results but having control over gamut mapping is helpful in some situations.
 For example, sometimes you may want the colors to be clipped rather than mapped because you prefer the appearance.
 Or, you may want to use other filters in Nitro to bring the colors back into gamut.